Skip to content

 - /var/run/docker.sock:/var/run/docker.sock

-# Save certificates requested by Traefik
+# Save certificates obtained by Traefik

 - ./conf:/etc/traefik/conf